perceptrons-vnit/perceptrons-Trend_Predication/README.md

 ### Semantic Segmentation

-Mask-RCNN is used to output segmented images or masks from the basic dataset created by us.
+Due to the time constraints we decided to use COCO_weights to pretrain our Mask-RCNN model and then fine tune it on around 40,000 images from I-Materialist Dataset which is available on kaggle.
+We used the matterpost implementation of Mask-RCNN.
+The output of this step is a segmentation mask which is used to isolate the apparel from its surrounding.

 ### Attribute Recognition

 - An encoder-decoder model is used, the encoder being InceptionV3 model and decoder an LSTM-based model.

 - The masks are fed to this model.
-The model grabs the images and classifies the pixels.
+A feature vector is generated which is decoded to get the attributes.

--  K- Means Classification is used for colour detection.
+- K-Means Clustering is used for colour detection.

 The final output of this prototype includes a list of the most trending colours and attributes for the user to choose from.

-An interactive website is created by deploying the model using Flask.
+This model was used to predict attributes on our dataset and an interactive website is created by deploying the model using Flask.
+The website allows the user to filter the products based on few of these attributes.

 ## Results